Book Now

 TRADITIONAL SASAK CLOTHING

-The Sasak people are known for their traditional clothing, which includes intricate and colorful woven textiles, such as songket and ikat.
-Women typically wear a traditional kebaya blouse and sarong skirt, while men wear a cotton shirt and sarong.
+In addition to their rich cultural heritage, the Sasak people create colorful woven textiles, such as songket and ikat.
+Traditionally, women wear a kebaya blouse and sarong skirt, while men opt for a cotton shirt and sarong.

 RELIGIOUS SASAK PRACTICES

-The Sasak people practice a form of Islam known as Wetu Telu, which has elements of Hinduism and animism incorporated into its beliefs and practices.
-This is reflected in their traditional ceremonies and rituals, such as the circumcision ceremony, wedding ceremonies, and the annual harvest festival, known as the Bau Nyale.
+The Sasak people practice a form of Islam known as Wetu Telu.
+It has elements of Hinduism and animism incorporated into its beliefs and practices.
+This is reflected in their traditional ceremonies.
+Important rituals are wedding ceremonies and the annual harvest festival, known as the Bau Nyale.

 SASAK HANDICRAFTS AND ARTS

-The Sasak people have a rich tradition of crafting and creating art, including basket weaving, pottery, wood carving, and silver jewelry.
-These crafts are typically made by hand and passed down from generation to generation, preserving the cultural heritage of the Sasak people.
+The Sasak people have a rich tradition of crafting.
+Creating art including basket weaving, pottery, wood carving, and silver jewelry.
+These crafts are typically made by hand.
+Passed down from generation to generation, preserving the cultural heritage of the Sasak people.

 SASAK ARCHITECTURE

 The traditional architecture of Lombok reflects the Sasak culture, with houses typically built from bamboo and thatched roofs.
-The houses are often decorated with carvings and sculptures, and the layout is designed to reflect the importance of community and family in Sasak culture.
+The houses are often decorated with carvings and sculptures.
+The layout is designed to reflect the importance of community and family in Sasak culture.

 THE SASAK PEOPLE OF LOMBOK

 Spicy & Proud.
 The indigenous Sasak people of Lombok.
-Shaped by animism, Buddhism, Hinduism and now Islam, the Sasak religion and culture are an intriguing blend unique in the Indonesian archipelago.
+Shaped by animism, Buddhism, Hinduism and now Islam, the Sasak religion and culture are an intriguing unique blend.

 Geography and history define the Sasaks – the indigenous people of Lombok who make up 85% of Lombok’s 3 million people.
-Their language, religion, architecture, dances and music are the marriages of sailors, conquerors, artists, political outcastes and religious missionaries who have given the Sasak people their unique, spicy flavour.
+Their language, religion, architecture, dances and music are the marriages of sailors, conquerors, artists, political outcastes and religious missionaries.

 THE SASAK LANGUAGE

 The native language of the Sasak people in Lombok, Indonesia, has a unique phonology and grammar, with a rich system of vowels and consonants.
-It also has a large vocabulary of words borrowed from neighboring languages, reflecting the historical and cultural exchanges between the Sasak people and other communities in the region.
+Moreover, it has a large vocabulary of words borrowed from neighboring languages, highlighting the historical and cultural exchanges between the Sasak people and other communities in the region.

 The Sasak language is a crucial part of the Sasak culture and heritage.
 It is a rich and complex language that reflects the history and traditions of the Sasak people and provides a window into their unique culture and way of life.

-Did you know that we named our Private Villas in Sasak Language?
+Did you know that we named our 9 exclusive Private Villas in Sasak Language?

 Ben